josephtownshend/CV/README.md

 During my time at South Kiosk my role was as graphic designer, I worked on in-house print ephemera as well as digital marketing and assets.

 ## Interests

+* Keen cross country runner, motivated climber and dedicated yogi.
+* Spending time outdooors (ideally up mountains), hiking in the UK has become a big passion for me.
+* Vegan coooking.
+* Devouring books on machine learning.